techtore/dev_exercise/README.md

 1. `git clone` down this repository.
 2. Install dependencies and setup DB by running the setup script: `bin/setup`.
 3. You will login with the following user. `username: dev@dundermifflin.com \ password: password1234`
-4. When running `bin/setup`, this should start/restart any running Rails server.
-In the event you do not use `bin/setup` start the local server with: `bundle exec rails server`.
+4. Start the local server with: `bundle exec rails server`.
 5. Visit http://localhost:3000/ in your web browser of choice.

 ## Tests